Order of the Arrow: Response

 On July 23, 2018, the National Order of the Arrow Committee announced that they had received "many complaints surrounding these ceremonies from various American Indian tribes due to the manner in which they are conducted as well as the inconsistent nature in which they are performed."
 In 2019, the rules were changed: "Scouts will no longer be allowed to dress up as 'Indians' and incorporate Native American motifs into two of the order's more important ceremonies", according to the Voice of America, which noted also that "in spite of complaints from tribes across the country, Scouts continue to dress in 'Redface,' a term some use to describe the wearing of feathers and warpaint by non-Native Americans."
 In 2023, amid a backlash against stereotypes of Native Americans, Scouting America held a survey among its members about whether to eliminate or alter the rituals, including those for the OA.

 On December 23, 2023, the national Order of the Arrow leadership announced: "American Indian Activities (dancing, drumming, and crafts) will not be a part of the program at the 2024 National OA Conference."
 And, "There is not a single entity that speaks for the 574 federally recognized tribes/Indian nations across the United States and it is impossible for us to gain consensus amongst all the tribes/Indian nations.
 As a result, national-level American Indian programming is not appropriate."

 In 2024, the organization announced that issuance of American Indian Vigil Honor names will stop.
 Native American-based competitions, training and other programs will be discontinued at the section and national level in 2025.
 The practice will remain open at the local level until January 1, 2026.
 At that time, "only lodges that have a formal relationship established with a state or federally recognized tribe in their area may engage in American Indian programming."
 Additional guidance on this item was distributed in December 2024 and additional training will be issued throughout 2025.

+With the introduction of the new Induction experience in 2026, all use of Native American imagery in the organization’s ceremonies ceased.

 Influence of Freemasonry

-As evident in the history of the Order of the Arrow, the organization started with a large influence of Freemasonry.
-In the 1930s, it underwent a replacement of the Masonic vocabulary to avoid offending religious groups, including the Catholic Church and some Protestant denominations who have long-standing concerns with Freemasonry.
-Since then, the OA has grown to be an important part of Scouting America throughout the 20th and 21st centuries.
-However, the debate about its relationship with Freemasonry is not over.

-Those who put forward this idea believe that the Order of the Arrow is still today a Masonic organization and has not shed its Masonic nature.
-Several articles have been published since the 1990s expending on this idea.
-They point to the history of the OA and the current similarities that persist between Freemasonry and the present-day Order of the Arrow in its organization, secret ceremonies, and other rituals:
+Several articles have been published since the 1990s claiming a relationship between Freemasonry and the present-day Order of the Arrow in its organization, secret ceremonies, and other rituals, including: